 I always know when I need to up my electrolyte game because my feet and calf muscles start cramping after exercise.

-A quick fix is bone broth with added salt, or you can try potassium and magnesium supplements and add more salt to your meals.
+A quick fix to get some extra electrolytes is bone broth with added salt, or you can try potassium and magnesium supplements and add more salt to your meals.

 Closely linked to electrolyte imbalance, keto flu can hit hard especially in the first week of starting keto.
 I didn’t suffer too bad, but certainly felt a bit run down at the start.